Neurofibroma: Medical complications

 Dermal neurofibromas can lead to stinging, itching, pain, and disfigurement.

 No evidence of malignant transformation has been found.

 Plexiform neurofibroma

 Anatomy

-Plexiform neurofibromas can grow from nerves in the skin or from more internal nerve bundles, and can be very large.
+Plexiform neurofibromas can grow from nerves in the skin or from more internal nerve bundles, and can be very large (with mass in the tens of kilograms).
 Internal plexiform neurofibromas are very difficult to remove completely because they extend through multiple layers of tissue and the attempt would damage healthy tissue or organs.

 Age of onset

 Plexiform neurofibromas occur earlier in life and are thought to be congenital defects.

 Medical complications

 Plexiform neurofibroma can cause disfigurement, neurological, and other clinical deficits.

 Plexiform neurofibromas have the potential to cause severe clinical complications if they occur in certain areas.

 About 10% of plexiform neurofibromas undergo transformation into a malignant peripheral nerve sheath tumor.
 Plexiform neurofibroma is a known precursor for MPNST in NF1 patients.
 The formation of malignant cancers from neurofibromas is associated with the loss of expression of the CDKN2A or TP53 gene in nonmyelinating Schwann cells that also exhibit biallelic inactivation of the NF1 gene.